 Denver Attorneys Representing Parents in Family Law Matters

 Colorado courts typically decide child custody matters as part of a divorce, but they may also hear custody cases on their own.
 For some parents, reaching an agreement on joint custody is not an easy process.
 If you are facing a child custody issue, it is important to consult a Denver child custody lawyer who can fight for your interests and those of your children.
 At Plog & Stein, P.C., we understand the nuances of Colorado custody laws and can apply our knowledge and experience to your case.
-Whether you are looking for thoughtful advice or aggressive advocacy, we are here to make sure that your rights are protected.
+Whether you are looking for thoughtful advice or aggressive advocacy, our Colorado joint custody lawyers are here to make sure that your rights are protected.

 Situations Involving Joint Custody